GUIDE FOR AUTHORS

 NOTE: Do not write the references using uppercase, small caps or italics.
 For abbreviation of titles, use the international standards from Index Medicus.

-All tables must be presented in the text file at the end of the manuscript.
-Tables must be identified and referred in the manuscript with roman numerals and accompanied by a brief caption.
+All tables must be submitted separately from the manuscript file in Word format.
+Tables must be identified and referred in the manuscript with roman numerals and accompanied by a brief caption (table IV).

 Tables will not be accepted in PowerPoint, PDF or JPG formats, which require retyping of the text for